Body of UK-linked hostage believed to be among those returned by Hamas

 However, the statement later said that “we cannot confirm yet whose bodies have been returned”.

-Stella Creasy, the MP for Walthamstow where Dr Lifshitz lives said that she was “heartbroken”.
+Stella Creasy, the MP for Walthamstow where Dr Lifschitz lives said that she was “heartbroken”.

 In a post on Bluesky on Thursday morning, she described the news as a “devastating blow”.

-“We had hoped for a miracle – to be able to welcome Oded Lifschitz back to his family and to join them in Walthamstow,” she said.
+“We had hoped for a miracle – to be able to welcome Oded Lifshitz back to his family and to join them in Walthamstow,” she said.

 “A man who dedicated his life to fighting for peace between Israel and Palestine, driving ambulances across the border to help.”